gedwards09/Wordle/README.md

-# Wordle
+# Wordle Solver

 This program gives a complete algorithmic solution to the Wordle puzzle.
 The optimization is done by maximizing the information entropy gain for each guess over all posible five-letter word choices.
-It suggests the next response based on the Wordle response until the cypher word is uniquely determined.
+It suggests the next guess based on the Wordle response until the cypher word is uniquely determined.

-Wordle.ipynb contains the algoritm and and auxillary routines .

-sgb-words.text contains Donald Knuth's Graph Base of 5-letter words, which is used as a data set:

-Donald E. Knuth.
-1993.
-The Stanford GraphBase: a platform for combinatorial computing.
-Association for Computing Machinery, New York, NY, USA. https://www-cs-faculty.stanford.edu/~knuth/sgb.html
+The algorithm was able to complete 100% of the full list of 2,315 Wordle answers in 8,017 total guesses for an average of 3.4631 guesses per word.
+On hard mode, the algorithm completed 99.65% of words in 6 guesses or less, with an average of 3.6810 guesses per word.

+WordleSolver.ipynb contains the solution algorithm.

+WordleFunctions.ipynb contains auxillary functions for the program.

+WordleSolverEvaluation.ipynb contains code for evaluating algorithm performance againt the complete list of Wordle answers.

+wordle-answers-alphabetical.txt contains the list of 2,315 possible Wordle answers.

+wordle-aceptable-guesses.txt contains an additional 10,657 words which are considered acceptable guesses.